 Après-ski is a French term that translates to “after ski.”
 The term was coined in Europe in the 1950s during the rise of commercial skiing.
-It’s all about time spent after skiing.
+It’s all about time spent skiing.
 While it’s 5 o’clock somewhere for happy hour, there is no specific time for when after-ski activities start or finish.
 On the slopes now there is always posh chalets I can enter to show off my ski fashion.
-For me, Après-ski is all about lifestyle and equally important when it comes to showcasing my runway Moda to any resort towns across Europe or the USA.
+For me, Après-ski is all about lifestyle and is equally important when it comes to showcasing my runway Moda to any resort town across Europe or the USA.
 Most of us missed the ski season last year.
 So this year the 1980s and 1990s styles are going to be huge on the slopes.
 With the famous House Of Gucci film screening in November.
-Take a look at what Lady Gaga vintage Gucci ski fashion was like in the 1980s.
-The likes of Fendi who are sticking to fur fashion.
-It’s all about your playsuit matching your helmet and your ski’s.
+Look at what Lady Gaga’s vintage Gucci ski fashion was like in the 1980s.
+The likes of Fendi are sticking to fur fashion.
+It’s all about your playsuit matching your helmet and your skis.

 For those who don’t even know how to ski.
 It makes no difference because this winter it is all about fashion on the slopes.

 When it comes to apres-ski.
 Just think fur, outlandish prints, shoulder pads and oversized sunglasses.
 Reminds me of the Marvel movies also coming out this season.

 This year opting for white fur hats teamed with chunky gold accessories is a perfect way to spend time in France.